-Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility PPEs not appropriate for all types of risks at site or Poor quality PPEs 3.
-Inadequate training and awareness of workers in use of PPEs and/or in emergency response, appropriate PPEs to be provided by contractor - helmets, gum boots, safety belts, safety harness, gloves, overalls, ear plugs, face masks, etc. 3.
-All workers should be provided with training on use of appropriate PPEs and how to respond during emergency 4.
-Adequate EHS instructions shall be displayed at site 5.
-Provision of First aid with availability of trained first aiders shall be ensured 6.
-SOP shall be developed as per best practices and IFC EHS guidelines for unsafe conditions like working on height, working in confined areas, electrical safety, fall prevention, handling of hazardous material like welding gases 7.
-Adequate provision of life jacket if working on reservoir side 8.
-Procedure of incident prevention, investigation and corrective preventive action construction - marking of areas as per risks, rehearsing emergency response and identify training needs thereafter every 3 months COVID 19 conditions Global Pandemic seriously affecting the employment of labour and working conditions Appointing a COVID-19 focal point with responsibility for monitoring and reporting on COVID-19 issues, and liaising with other relevant parties Before start of mobilization of workers First hand monitoring and review Contractor and IA Contractor and IA Use of resources - water, power and raw material for dam rehabilitation work Resource wastage, impact on land environment while procuring material from quarry/borrow areas Resource planning will be done by contractor in consultation with engineer in charge Estimate of material requirement from quarry/borrow area, identification of nearest locations with approval status.
-Ensure that material is sourced from quarries or borrow areas which has valid environmental clearance.
-Before start of construction work Review of resource planning ensuring efficiency Review of quarry and borrow material requirement with approval status, validity and environment clearance - once before start of construction Contractor with IA IA and SPMU
+Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility (ESS 2) Not enough PPEs for all workers; PPEs not appropriate for all types of risks at site or PoorqualityPPEs Inadequate training and awareness of workers in use of PPEs and/or in emergency response, these areas 2.
+Adequate number of good quality appropriate PPEs to be provided by contractor - helmets, gum boots,safety belts, safety harness, gloves, overalls, ear plugs, face masks,etc. 3.
+All workers should be provided with training on use of appropriate PPEs and how to respond duringemergency 4.
+Adequate EHS instructions shall be displayed atsite 5.
+Provision of First aid with availability of trained first aiders shall beensured 6.
+SOP shall be developed as per best practices and IFC EHS guidelinesfor unsafe conditions like working on height, working in confined areas, electrical safety, fall prevention, handling of hazardous material like weldinggases 7.
+Adequate provision of life jacketif working on reservoirside 8.
+Procedure of incident prevention, investigation and correctivepreventive action PPEs During construction - marking of areas as per risks, rehearsing emergency response and identify training needs preventive action reports - before start of construction thereafter every 3 months COVID 19 conditions Global Pandemic seriously affecting the employment of labour and working conditions Appointing a COVID-19 focal pointwith responsibility for monitoring and reporting on COVID-19 issues, and liaising with other relevantparties Before start of mobilization of workers First hand monitoring and review Contractor and IA Contractor and IA Use of resources - water, power and raw material for dam Resource wastage, impact on land environment while procuring material from quarry/borrow areas Resource planning will be done by contractor in consultation with engineer in charge Estimate of material requirement from quarry/borrow area, identification of nearest locations with approval status.
+Before start of construction work Review of resource planning ensuring efficiency Review of quarry and borrow material requirement with approval status, validity and Contractor with IA IA and SPMU